adithyarhane/Booksky/README.md

-# DeerBooks – Full Stack Online Bookstore
+# 📚 DeerBooks – Full Stack Online Bookstore

 DeerBooks is a modern full-stack online bookstore where users can browse books, manage wishlists and carts, place orders, make payments, and track deliveries.

-This project is built as a **real-world production-style application**, covering core e-commerce workflows.
+This project is built as a real-world production-style application, covering complete e-commerce workflows from authentication to payment and order tracking.

 ---

-## Features
+## 🚀 Features

 ### Authentication
 - User signup & login
 - Email verification using OTP
 - Password reset with OTP
-- Secure JWT authentication (cookies)
+- Secure JWT authentication using HTTP-only cookies

 ### Books
 - Add, update, delete books